eamonwong/FlaskDiary/README.md

 **Keep your diary safe and secure!** All entries are stored temporarily on your local session, ensuring your thoughts remain private while you're using the app.

 # Features
+- **User Registration and Login**: Securely register and log in with hashed passwords.
 - **Create Diary Entries**: Users can write and save diary entries.
 - **View Diary Entries**: Entries are displayed in reverse chronological order on the main page.
 - **Edit Diary Entries**: Users can edit existing entries.